 A calculated price has the following characteristics:

-- It has an allowance for gross profit,
+- Usually, it has an allowance for gross profit,

-- It contains an addition for determined value.
+- Lastly, it contains an addition for determined value.

-For value pricing to work well it is important that the above points are considered and incorporated into any pricing strategy.
+To implement value pricing and make it work well for you, it is important that the above points are considered and incorporated into any pricing strategy.

-The pricing strategy should enable a value price to be generated that is consistent and comprehensive – each and every time.
+Therefore, the pricing strategy should enable a value price to be generated that is consistent and comprehensive.
+Each and every time.

 2. Incorporate internal tracking and analysis